 FUEL PRICE CALCULATOR (Comparing 2022 prices vs. 2021 prices)

 By the time this article is published, the average cost for gas and diesel will have changed.
 In New York, it’s already well above the national average.
 However, I put together an interactive calculator to help you see for yourself how much more you’ll be spending on gas this year.
 It’s a good idea to use to tool to determine how much gas or diesel fuel you’ll need for your trip(s) and then decide if you can cut back elsewhere to still take your trip.
-To use this tool, you’ll need to enter the current price of fuel (gas or diesel, depending on your vehicle), the fuel economy (MPG) that your RV or tow vehicle has when loaded up, and the total distance in miles that you plan to travel.
+To use this tool, you’ll need to enter the current fuel price (gas or diesel, depending on your vehicle), the fuel economy (MPG) that your RV or tow vehicle has when loaded up, and the total distance in miles that you plan to travel.

 How will the price increase RV travel?

 The most important thing to state here is that the financial impact of high gas prices is directly related to the individual.
-While the increased cost of fuel may not be a huge burden to some, it can be monumental to others.
-Additionally, when you combine the added expense with inflation, rising energy costs and general cost of living, an increase of $1.00 for a gallon of fuel can create many hardships.
+While the increased fuel cost may not be a huge burden to some, it can be monumental to others.
+Additionally, when you combine the added expense with inflation, rising energy costs and the general cost of living, an increase of $1.00 for a gallon of fuel can create many hardships.

 I will go out on a limb and say that the increased fuel prices may have an even greater impact on day-to-day costs than RV travel.
 When everything seems more expensive, things like travel and vacations may be expenses people need to cut back on to make ends meet.

 However, when deciding to camp vs. stay home, it’s helpful to put things into perspective and gauge for yourself if the added fuel cost is reason enough to stay home.
 By determining how much it will cost you to travel, it’s possible to use that as a benchmark to see if you can cut costs elsewhere to allow you to travel.
 As a camper, you have many options to lower your camping costs.
 Some of these options include adjusting your travel plans to take shorter trips, don’t travel long distances between campgrounds, take a longer trip vs. multiple short ones.
-You may also decide to visit a part of the country with less expensive accommodations and a lower average price of gas.
+You may also decide to visit a part of the country with less expensive accommodations and a lower average gas price.
 Also, don’t forget to adjust your RV route to follow roads where you can get better gas mileage (like highways).
 The easiest way to reduce fuel expenses is to find ways to use less fuel on your next RV trip.

-Besides reducing fuel usage, you can offset the high prices by lowering camping at less expensive campgrounds, cutting back on things like eating out, or signing up for camping discount programs or memberships that can save you money and allow you to get the best price for your reservation.
+Besides reducing fuel usage, you can offset the high prices by lowering camping at less expensive campgrounds, cutting back on things like eating out or signing up for camping discount programs or memberships that can save you money and allow you to get the best price for your reservation.
 Depending on where you live in the United States, you may also find options for free campsites in places like national forests or on other federal lands.
 Also, don’t forget to sign up for fuel discount programs, which are offered by most major gas stations.
 RV vacations can be expensive to get to the campground, but they offer a lot of flexibility to spend less money when you’re there (compared to traditional travel in hotels).

 Finally, if you’re facing the tough decision of camping vs. staying home, I have some great money-saving tips for RV travel in a free e-book, which you can get by simply signing up for the Outdoor Miles Newsletter.